 1. Contact the person who made the decision.

-He/she will explain all of the considerations that went into making the decision.
+They will explain all the considerations that went into making the decision.
 If you have any additional information that may change the decision, we will always consider it.
 You can also speak with a supervisor at any time.

 2. Request a review.